 The Android operating system continues to dominate the mobile market, with the average user spending about three hours per day on their Android device.
-To maximize your ability to stay private and secure, while also getting full access to all websites and streams, you will need to use a reliable VPN for Android.
+To maximize your ability to stay private and secure, while also getting full access to all websites and streaming platforms, you will need to use a reliable VPN for Android.
+This updated guide will answer all your questions and show you the best Android VPNs for 2023.

 Unfortunately, there are many dangerous and malicious Android VPN apps that have been flagged by researchers.
-Even popular Android VPNs, such as Betternet and Hotspot Shield VPN, have been called out for privacy-abusing practices.
-With this being the case, how do you find the best VPN for Android to keep your data safe and secure?
+In our testing and research, we have also documented privacy problems with popular Android VPNs, such as Betternet and Hotspot Shield VPN.
+Furthermore, other news also highlights VPN apps in the Google Play Store that distribute malware.
+So how do you find the best VPN for Android to keep your data safe and secure?

 - How to use a VPN on Android